codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 {{< figure size="medium" src="../uploads/manual_code_signing_macos.png" caption="Manual macOS code signing setup" >}}

 Codemagic will now create a signed `.pkg` file with every build.
-Note that you must also [set up publishing to App Store Connect](../publishing/publishing-to-app-store) to distribute submit the app to App Store Connect and distribute later on via Mac App Store.
+Note that you must also [set up publishing to App Store Connect](../publishing/publishing-to-app-store) to submit the app to App Store Connect and distribute it via Mac App Store.

 #### Exporting certificates and provisioning profiles